-Christina Sharkey, M.S., is a fourth year graduate student in the Clinical Psychology PhD program under the mentorship of Larry Mullins, Ph.D.
+Christina Sharkey, M.S., is a fifth year graduate student in the Clinical Psychology PhD program under the mentorship of Larry Mullins, Ph.D.
 Christina grew up in New York and is a graduate of Georgetown University with a B.A. in Psychology.
 Christina became interested in pediatric psychology through her senior honors thesis, and research activities along several ongoing NIH funded projects in pediatric type 1 diabetes and pediatric oncology at the Children’s National Medical Center.
 Currently her research interests focus on the psychosocial adjustment of children newly diagnosed with cancer and their parents, as well as parents of children diagnosed with disorders of sex development.
 She is also currently involved with an intervention to help parents manage uncertainty after a new pediatric cancer diagnosis, and a project investigating novel risk and resilience factors among college students with chronic illness.
 Christina hopes to work at an academic children’s medical center researching and implementing protocols to help children and their families to manage chronic illness and to improve their quality of life.
+Christina is currently completing her doctoral internship at the Kennedy Krieger Institute.

-Megan Perez, M.S., M.S., M.B.A., is a third year graduate student in the Clinical Psychology Ph.D. program under the mentorship of Larry Mullins, Ph.D.
+Megan Perez, M.S., M.S., M.B.A., is a fourth year graduate student in the Clinical Psychology Ph.D. program under the mentorship of Larry Mullins, Ph.D.
 Megan received her B.S. in Psychology and M.B.A. from Kansas State University.
 She recently finished her M.S. in Clinical Behavioral Psychology at Eastern Michigan University where she worked in collaboration with the University of Michigan Mott Children’s Hospital in pediatric cancer and bone marrow transplant research.
 Her research interests developed through her work coordinating unrelated bone marrow donations as well as working in oncology clinical trials at Memorial Sloan Kettering Cancer Center.
 Her current research interests include communication and quality of life in children diagnosed with cancer and their caregivers.
 Megan hopes to work at an academic children’s medical center, evaluating variables related to quality of life for children and their families’ dealing with chronic illness and cancer.